-Three Jharkhand Congress MLAs detained in Howrah after cash found in car
+Congress suspends three Jharkhand MLAs found with large amount of cash in car

 The police said that besides the MLAs, two other persons were also present in the car.
 While Ansari is the MLA of Jamtara, Kachchap is the legislator of Khijri in Ranchi district, and Kongari is the MLA of Kolebira in Simdega district of Jharkhand.

-Following the incident, the Congress party alleged that the money was part of a conspiracy by the Bharatiya Janata Party to topple its coalition government in Jharkhand.
+On Sunday, the Congress party alleged that the money was part of a conspiracy by the Bharatiya Janata Party to topple its coalition government in Jharkhand.

 The Congress is part of an alliance with Hemant Soren-led Jharkhand Mukti Morcha and the Rashtriya Janata Dal in the state.

+“In the states where the BJP cannot manage to come into power, it tries all sort of tactics,” Congress spokesperson Pawan Khera said during a press conference.
+“You can see its example in Arunachal Pradesh, Uttarakhand, Madhya Pradesh, Maharashtra, Goa and now in Jharkhand.
+The BJP sets an example of its low-level politics every month.”

+On Saturday, senior Congress leader Jairam Ramesh alleged that BJP’s ‘Operation Lotus’ in Jharkhand was exposed due to the arrest by the West Bengal Police in Howrah.

-“The BJP’s ‘Operation Lotus’ in Jharkhand stands exposed tonight in Howrah,” senior Congress leader Jairam Ramesh said.
-“The game plan of ‘Hum Do’ in Delhi is to do in Jharkhand what they did in Maharashtra by installing E-D duo.”
+“The game plan of ‘Hum Do’ in Delhi is to do in Jharkhand what they did in Maharashtra by installing E-D duo,” Ramesh had said.

 Operation Lotus is a term used to refer to the BJP’s alleged plan to orchestrate the defections of seven Opposition legislators after the 2008 Karnataka Assembly elections.